Adelaide Steamship Company: Steamships

 The company was formed in September 1875 in Adelaide, South Australia, by a group of pastoralists and businessmen, some of whom already had steamship interests in the Spencer Gulf, namely Federal Wharf Co.
 Ltd, Port Adelaide Dredging Company Ltd, and Spencer Gulf Shipping Co.
 Ltd, and was incorporated on 8 October 1875.

 Its promoters and founding directors included Andrew Tennant, Robert Barr Smith and Thomas Elder of Elder Smith & Co Ltd. The first ship of the new company was Flinders.
 In July 1876 the company's leading promoters amalgamated their private ship-owning interests to form the Spencer's Gulf Steamship Co Ltd, trading in South Australian coastal waters.
 The two companies amalgamated in December 1882.
 The fleet circled the coast from Derby in northern Western Australia to Cairns in northern Queensland.
 Shipping operations were supported by a large network of agency offices in almost every major Australian port.

-During World War I, several Adelaide Steamship Company ships were requisitioned, as were several other privately owned ships; Grantala and Warilda as hospital ships and Wandilla and Willochra as troopships.
+During World War I, several Adelaide Steamship Company ships were requisitioned, as were several other privately owned ships; Grantala and as hospital ships and and as troopships.
 Yankalilla and Echunga were also commandeered.

 Adelaide Steamship Company was liquidated and reconstructed twice for more efficient and profitable operation, first in 1900 and subsequently in 1920.
 On 20 January 1915 they took over Coast Steamships Limited, and kept it running as a subsidiary that retained its own identity until 1968.

 By the start of World War II, the company owned 30 ships.
 With World War II, the company was again forced to surrender nine ships to the Navy, including Manoora and Manunda which became an Armed Merchant Cruiser and a hospital ship.
 Manunda was in Darwin harbour during the Japanese bombing and was able to bring 260 military and civilian casualties to safety in Fremantle.
 During the war she carried about 30,000 sick and wounded back to Australia from the Middle East and New Guinea.
 During the 1940s, a decline in trade necessitated the company to diversify and they began to acquire interests in other companies and projects.
 Consequently, after the war, the company diversified into towage, shipbuilding, and the shipping of salt, coal and sugar.